Portuguese crown jewels: Jewels

+Diadem of the Stars

 The Diadem of the Stars is a famous Portuguese diamond tiara.
 It was commissioned by the Consort of King Luís I, Queen Maria Pia of Savoy.
 The tiara is just a piece of a whole set of jewelry, famed for its precious diamonds and sapphires, commissioned by Maria Pia, famous for her love in the arts of fashion and jewelry.
 It is on display at the Royal Treasure Museum at the Palace of Ajuda.